pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 	kubectl apply -f manifests/tiller-rbac.yaml &&
 	helm init --service-account tiller --upgrade

-It takes a minute for helm to initialize its server component (tiller).
-When you see `Running`, it's time to proceed to the next step:
+It takes a minute for helm to initialize its server component (tiller):

 	watch "kubectl get pods --namespace kube-system | grep tiller"

+When you see `Running`, it's time to proceed to the next step!

 ## Deploy TiDB Operator